In this tutorial I cover the following topics

 Below you have a real life example of resistor ladder application:

 You may ask: What if I press more than one button at once?
 For example: two or three?
 Nothing.
-Really nothing.
-You don't believe me?
+Nothing in the sense that pressing multiple buttons at once is equivalent to pressing only one of them.
 Let's make a test in Tinkercad.

 Now, press two buttons and more: